- Academics Menu

 The program will provide students with hands-on experience in a variety of information technology areas, including 34 credit hours of coursework that focuses on software application use and customization, programming, database design and implementation, web page development, and networking technology.
 An additional six credit hours provide students with general business/management communications principles.

-Students graduating from the Computer Information Technology program with an A.A.S. degree will meet the following learning outcomes:
+Students graduating from the Computer Information Technology program with an A.A.S. degree will:

 - Effectively analyze and determine client/user needs